 Once pre-approved the process is the same as any pre-approved visa holder.
 The one sponsored enters Mexico with a pre-approved TR stamp in his / her passport and obtains a FMM marked CANJE and within 30 days of having entered Mexico applies as a TR.

 Mexican employer job offer requires your employer to be registered in the immigration system.
 To remain valid, your employer must update their information with Inmigracion every April-May.
 Next, the company must submit an application for your visa at that same immigration office.
 Once the visa is approved they will receive a notice through the immigration system.
 With that you must request an interview at any Mexican consulate abroad within 30 calendar days to get the pre-approved visa stamped in your passport.
 With your visa pre-approval, you enter to Mexico to change the visa for Permiso Para Trabajar Visa which allows you to work and live in Mexico.

 Visa expiration date is written: day/month/year.

-Requirements For Visa Expired Less Than 60 days While In Mexico:
+Requirements Per Person For Visa Expired Less Than 60 days While In Mexico:

-Church Marriage in Mexico is not recognized by the Mexican government.
-One needs to have a civil marriage which is then registered.
+When one marries in a church in Mexico, your marriage is not recognized by the Mexican government.
+One needs to have a registered civil marriage.

-To authenticate (Legalize) Canadian documents here is the information since Canadian documents can not be apostille.
-American documents such as birth certificates and marriage license can be apostille in the state where issued.
+When requested, Canadian documents may not be apostille so they need to be legalized.
+Here is the information for documents needing autentication.
+American documents such as birth certificates and marriage license may be apostille in the state where issued.